 - Reflection: You will be required to give a written account of your personal reflection regarding your Sample Teaching Lesson.

-- Group Activity: This activity is designed to test how you think, solve problems, express solutions and interact with other people.
+- Group Activity: This activity is designed to test how you think, problem-solve, express solutions and interact with other people.

 - Interview: Each applicant will have an interview on Assessment Day, which will be conducted in Arabic.
 You will be asked to give examples of situations where you have demonstrated the competencies Teach For Qatar is looking for.